jacobwojoski/dice-stats/README.md

 - Database Interaction
     - Database buttons are on **YOUR** Player dice stats screen at the bottom
     - All users need to **MANUALLY SAVE** their data to the DB.
-    - Cant save other players data
+    - You Cant save other players data they must save it!
-    - Added ability to clear local data for yourself and others
 ![PLAYER DB](https://i.imgur.com/yrwyJJH.png)

 ## FORM PHOTOS